 The Seattle Times editorialized on October 13, 1998: “Gov. Gary Locke has made three fine choices for the University of Washington Board of Regents, assuring continuity of business savvy and fund-raising experience on the board.”
 Brotman was elected UW Board of Regents president in 2004.

-The Brotmans’ commitment to the University of Washington has been deep and wide-ranging, not unlike their other exhaustive philanthropic endeavors, donating large sums for a variety of UW causes and fundraising as well.
+The Brotmans’ longtime commitment to the University of Washington was deep and wide-ranging, not unlike their other exhaustive philanthropic endeavors, donating large sums for a variety of UW causes and fundraising as well.

 Locke was a pro-business-development governor.
 He earmarked $250 million to foster biotechnology in the state and Jeffrey Brotman shared Locke’s biotech vision.
 The Seattle Times, a Brotman fan, editorialized on April 27, 2003: “Jeff Brotman, a UW regent and founder of Costco Wholesale, typifies the civic glue that binds together philanthropy and scientific star power with can-do results.
 Brotman is a committed presence in the business community to raise $60 million for UW expansion into South Lake Union.”